BotondProhaszka/melyrepules/birdclef/data_preparation_documentation.md

-# Bird Voice AI Trainer Documentation
+# Data generator and data preprocessing

 This document provides comprehensive documentation for the Bird Voice AI Trainer script, designed for training a deep learning model on bird vocalization data.